gchq/sleeper/.github/ISSUE_TEMPLATE/feature.md

 Please give as much information as you can.

 If your feature request is related to a problem, please explain it here.
-Ex.
-I'm always frustrated when [...]
+For example, "I'm always frustrated when [...]"

 ### Description